How to Write a Letter of Recommendation

 Make an impression with the presentation of your recommendation letter

 Sometimes it may help to look at a recommendation letter example to see exactly how this letter should look.
 And nothing looks more unprofessional than a recommendation letter with spelling, grammar, or punctuation mistakes, and poor attention to detail.
-If you feel you need a little help to write that perfect recommendation letter, our business editors are here to help, by giving you the confidence that your letter writing skills are at their best.
+We have included more advice on writing recommendation letters in our ebook How to Write a Letter.